 - TDAC QR code

-- Proof of funds (cash, statement, credit card)
+- Proof of sufficient funds (cash, bank statement, or credit card.
+Checks are discretionary)

-- Land borders: additional scrutiny, particularly for Cambodians (limited to 7 days) and Myanmar nationals due to geopolitical tensions.
+Land border crossings may involve additional scrutiny.
+This is particularly relevant for Cambodian nationals (currently limited to 7 days under visa-exempt entry) and Myanmar nationals due to geopolitical considerations.

 💡 Insider Tips